 I have to be honest, upon first glance I wasn’t overly impressed by the Floyd bed.
+The company seemed like just another large sleep company, Like Casper and Leesa, that are perhaps trying to scale a bit too fast.
 Sure, it looks beautiful, and I do like a good platform bed, but it’s made with plywood with wood veneer, which I’d usually not recommend at Leaf Score.

 Floyd tries to make out that their bed frame is better than other plywood frames because the panels are TSCA Title VI certified.
 As of March 2019, however, all composite wood products must be labeled as TSCA Title VI compliant, including hardwood plywood, medium-density fiberboard, and particleboard.

 In short, there’s nothing particular special about Floyd’s plywood, though it is nice to know that it meets mandated regulations for low emissions of volatile organic compounds (VOCs) from the adhesives used to stick plywood together.